 There are important factors preventing timely care-seeking and effective system response for obstetric emergencies and delivery.
-Delay due to unfamiliarity with warning signs, especially among family members, discouragement from revealing pregnancy early in gestation, gender inequalities, complex and untimely decision-making processes, fear of mistreatment by health-care providers, lack of recognition by frontline staff and delay in escalation within the health system, lack of transport and financial constraints were the most commonly cited barriers9;10.
-In rural Mozambique, we determined that women do seek antenatal care at health facilities, despite other health care providers being in the community.
+Delay due to unfamiliarity with warning signs, especially among family members, discouragement from revealing pregnancy early in gestation, gender inequalities, complex and untimely decision-making processes, fear of mistreatment by health-care providers, lack of recognition by frontline staff and delay in escalation within the health system, lack of transport and financial constraints were the most commonly cited barriers.

-We will draw on our less-developed country-based research to address health system contexts, barriers and facilitators in each of the different countries and in rural and urban settings.
+We will draw on our research in low-and-middle-income countries (LMICs) to address health system contexts, barriers and facilitators in each of the countries and in rural and urban settings.
 This will include investigation of the contribution of micro-financing, and health systems strengthening within the context of WHO standards to improve quality of care.

 We will draw on social and implementation sciences to explore enabling and impeding factors for pregnant women, with and without pregnancy complications at all levels of a woman’s journey through care, including assessment of health system responsiveness.
 We will use ethnographic and mixed methods research across all sites using a realist evaluation approach to develop explanations that address the questions about how complex programmes, ‘what works, for whom, under what circumstances, and how’, providing insights into implementation contexts.
 This will include investigation of the contribution of context and sociocultural factors, the role of microcredit and changes in women’s decision-making power to improve access to healthcare.